isc-projects/bind9/README.md

 [bind-suggest@isc.org](mailto:bind-suggest@isc.org); if it fixes a bug, please submit it to [bind9-bugs@isc.org](mailto:bind9-bugs@isc.org).

-### <a name="features"/> BIND 9.12 features
+### <a name="features"/> BIND 9.13 features

-BIND 9.12.0 is the newest development branch of BIND 9.
-It includes a number of changes from BIND 9.11 and earlier releases.
+BIND 9.13.0 is the newest development branch of BIND 9.
+It includes a number of changes from BIND 9.12 and earlier releases.
 New features
 include:

-* `named` and related libraries have been substantially refactored for improved query performance -- particularly on delegation heavy zones -- and for improved readability, maintainability, and testability.
-* Code implementing the name server query processing logic has been moved into a new `libns` library, for easier testing and use in tools other than `named`.
-* Cached, validated NSEC and other records can now be used to synthesize NXDOMAIN responses.
-* The DNS Response Policy Service API (DNSRPS) is now supported.
-* Setting `'max-journal-size default'` now limits the size of journal files to twice the size of the zone.
-* `dnstap-read -x` prints a hex dump of the wire format of each logged DNS message.
-* `dnstap` output files can now be configured to roll automatically when reaching a given size.
-* Log file timestamps can now also be formatted in ISO 8601 (local) or ISO 8601 (UTC) formats.
-* Logging channels and `dnstap` output files can now be configured to use a timestamp as the suffix when rolling to a new file.
-* `'named-checkconf -l'` lists zones found in `named.conf`.
-* Added support for the EDNS Padding and Keepalive options.
-* 'new-zones-directory' option sets the location where the configuration data for zones added by rndc addzone is stored.
-* The default key algorithm in `rndc-confgen` is now hmac-sha256.
-* `filter-aaaa-on-v4` and `filter-aaaa-on-v6` options are now available
-  by default without a configure option.
-* The obsolete `isc-hmac-fixup` command has been removed.
+* TBD

 ### <a name="build"/> Building BIND